ElSicarius/SuperTruder/README.md

 # SuperTruder
 An intruder custom that gave me bounties

-This program is pip-free ! no need to install any shitty pip package to work.
+This program is pip-free ! no need to install any shitty pip package to work (excepted Requests ofc).
 You're welcome.

 # Command examples